jiaye-wu/jiaye-wu.github.io/_posts/en-us/2025-02-09-blog-post-PC-trick01.md

 On *Microsoft Windows* platform, many people are used to separate their operating system OS (``C:\``) from their data/document files (``D:\, E:\``), when an addtional drive letter (e.g., ``D:\``) is available.

 If you have more than one physical drive in your system, having additoinal letters is natural.
-However, some systems have only one physical drive, problems can exist with file management (**consistency through file path, the need for keeping and maintaining different versions of file-sync configurations and keeping track of the change between the configurations**).
+However, some systems have only one physical drive, problems can exist with file management (**consistency through file path, the need for keeping and maintaining different versions of file-sync configurations and keeping track of the change between the configurations, path too long such that some files cannot be opened or hard to be accessed**).

 **Note**: the file name and the path in the following tutorial can be arbitrary.
 You can change them at will according to your specific use-case scenario.